Indian refiners, govt meet on Iran oil payments

 A government official also said the meeting is to explore alternative modes of payment for Iranian supplies.

-Iran has so far not cut supplies to India, the chairman of Mangalore Refinery and Petrochemical Ltd (MRPL.NS), the biggest Indian client of Iran, said last week.
+Iran has so far not cut supplies to India, the chairman of Mangalore Refinery and Petrochemical Ltd, the biggest Indian client of Iran, said last week.

 Indian companies have begun talks with alternative suppliers to slowly replace some of the 350,000 barrels a day (bpd) of oil they buy from Iran.